whaynes/STCW23/jekyll/_assessments/OICEW-1-1E.md

 <tr><td>

 {% capture behavior %}
-{% do Plan, plan %} to bend a copper tube to meet job specifications
+{% do plan, Plan %} to bend a copper tube to meet job specifications
 {% endcapture %}
 {{ behavior | markdownify }}